AECOM (ACM): History, Ownership, Mission, How It Works & Makes Money

 Original location

-While incorporated in Delaware, its operational roots trace back to the locations of its founding companies.
-Los Angeles served as a major hub and headquarters for many years before relocating to Dallas, Texas in 2021.
+While the company was incorporated in Delaware, its operational center was Los Angeles, California, for many years.
+The firm's roots trace back to the locations of its predecessor companies, but it officially relocated its global headquarters to Dallas, Texas, in 2021.

 Founding team members